roelderickx/hikingmap/README.md

 A python script to calculate the minimum amount of pages needed to render one or more GPX tracks.
 The calculated pages will be passed to a render script of your choice.

 ## Installation
-Hikingmap has no external dependencies, however you will need to install a renderer to do something useful with it.
+Hikingmap depends only on lxml but you will also need to install a renderer to do something useful with it.
 See below under the [Rendering](#rendering) section.

 ### Using pip
 ```bash